-The long hot days of summer might be a distant memory, but the snow reports suggest it’s going to be a great ski season.
+The long hot days of summer are a distant memory and our attention is turning to the ski season.
 That means it’s time to get your GoPro ready for some winter action, making sure you have the right mounts and settings selected before you hit the slopes.
 To help we’ve put together our top GoPro skiing tips.

 But why to do you need a few video tips?
 Well, if you’ve been skiing in the last couple of years you can’t have missed the numerous helmet-mounted GoPros.
 It seems that just about every skier has one.
 The thing is that while there’s a place for a helmet mount, using one for all your footage will result in dull videos that induce motion sickness in next to no time.

 Skiing and snowboarding are also prime candidates for losing your GoPro.
 Each dive you make has the potential to knock your camera flying, so it’s a good idea to make sure that you double check all mounts and fixings prior to taking on the first black runs of the season.

 It’s also essential to get the frame rate right for any action sport if you want to capture smooth footage and motion, although be careful not to push the limits too far as the faster frame rates can also cause a loss in quality.
 So before you hit the slopes, take a look at some essential GoPro Skiing tips to get you started.

 What GoPro for skiing?

 Skiing is one of the primary subjects that GoPro has in mind for its cameras and you can use any model.
 The GoPro Session, GoPro Hero5 Session, GoPro Hero5 Black and GoPro Hero6 Black are waterproof so they are ideal for videoing skiing without a housing.